ocaml-sf/learn-ocaml/docs/tutorials/step-8.md

 By default each dependency *foo.ml* is isolated in a module *Foo*, which can be constrained by the content of an optional signature file *foo.mli*.
 Furthermore, we can add an annotation `@included` at the beginning of a file *foo.ml* to denote that all the bindings of *foo.ml* are evaluated in the toplevel environment (and not in a module *Foo*).

-Note that when you edited an *.ml* or *.mli* dependency file which is not defined at the root of your exercice directory, the change will not be applied.
-In this case a simple shell command `$ touch test.ml` refresh the exercise.
+Dependencies that are not defined at the root of the exercise repository are ignored by the build system: therefore, if you modify them, do not forget to refresh the timestamp of `test.ml` (using `touch` for instance).

 ### A complete example